Argent77/A7-MiscTweaks/README.md

 ## Overview

 This is my personal collection of tweaks, cheats, and fixes I have coded over the years.
-It mostly contains components for EE games (BGEE, SoD, BG2EE, IWDEE, PSTEE, and EET), but some of them are also compatible with the original games (BG2, BGT, Tutu, or PST).
+It mostly contains components for EE games (BGEE, SoD, BG2EE, IWDEE, PSTEE, and EET), but some of them are also compatible with the original games (BG2, BGT, Tutu, and PST).

 ## Installation order and mod compatibility